August 29, 2025 (9mo ago)

 What can it do?

-You get up to 10 "scratches" (basically tabs).
-Pin the ones you care about, delete the ones you don't.
+You get up to 10 "scratches"—basically tabs.
+Pin the ones you want to keep around and delete the rest.
 The tab title auto-updates based on your first heading, which is a small thing but surprisingly satisfying.

 The editor renders Markdown as you type—headings, bold, lists, blockquotes, all that good stuff.
 It uses TipTap under the hood, so it feels snappy.